lektorium-tutor/lekt/docs/whatnext.rst

 Meeting the community
 ---------------------

-Ask your questions and chat with the Tutor community on the official Open edX community forum: https://discuss.openedx.org
+Ask your questions and chat with the Lekt community on the official Open edX community forum: https://discuss.openedx.org